 Yes!
 This year we will have continuous updates of the competition via our presenters so everyone can see what’s smoking.
 Our hosts Ben Arnot from Smoking Hot Confessions and Cutloose will interview teams and explain what’s going on throughout the day.
-There’s even a People’s Choice category so you can vote for your favourite team.

 Last year I couldn’t see the demonstrations.
 Any changes?